 By: Heather Tenney, Esq.

-Heather Tenney, Esq. is a Partner in Tully Rinckey PLLC’s Albany, NY office and former Judge Advocate with U.S. Army Judge Advocate General’s Corps (JAG), who represents officers and enlisted service members in complex legal matters, including courts-martial, and adverse command actions against troops such as administrative separations, Article 15 matters, and other forms of non-judicial punishment.
-She can be reached at firstname.lastname@example.org or at (518)218-7100.
+Heather Tenney, Esq. is a Partner in Tully Rinckey PLLC’s military and national security law and the federal employment law practice groups, where her experience as a litigation and advocacy attorney with the U.S. Army add to the number of qualified attorneys within the firm’s practice.
+Heather possesses years of experience representing officers and enlisted service members in complex legal matters, including courts-martial, adverse command actions against troops such as administrative separations, Article 15 matters, and other forms of non-judicial punishments.
+She can be reached at (518) 218-7100 or at firstname.lastname@example.org.